syrupUSDC — Retail Risk Report

 Two paths, both permissionless (no KYC required for either):

 1. DEX aggregator (preferred for retail): Use KyberSwap, 1inch, or any DEX aggregator.
-Empirical exit cost as of 2026-04-25: about 12 basis points flat at sizes from $1K to $100K.
+Empirical exit cost is single-digit-to-low-double-digit bps at retail-to-low-institutional notional; live tiered slippage on the dashboard.
 Sub-minute settlement.
 Aggregators route across Uniswap v3/v4, Balancer, and other listed pools — significantly more depth than the strict “Uniswap+Balancer pool TVL” headline implies.

 2. Direct redemption: Submit a redemption request to the vault contract; the WithdrawalManager processes it.
 Maple claims average withdrawal time under 5 minutes during normal markets.
 This is the path for sizes that exceed aggregator-route depth.